hlynch/Biometry2021/docs/Week-5-lecture.md

 We have lost a single degree of freedom because the total sample size of the observed data constrains the value of one of the cells given the other three.
 When we have a single proportion (e.g., percentage of men vs. women in class) we can use this as an alternative to the binomial test we discussed in class.
 (When the expected frequencies are small, the binomial test is preferred over the chi-squared goodness of fit test.)

-If all you are given are marginal probabilities, you have to assume independence to get the probabilities for individual cells, which many of you did on the problem set.
+If all you are given are marginal probabilities, you have to assume independence to get the probabilities for individual cells.

 ##Chi-squared test of independence